Olivia Culpo Goes Topless, Poses With A Snake Coiled Around Her Hips In Torrid Bikini Snap

 Olivia Culpo certainly knows how to bring the heat to Instagram.
 On Wednesday, the brunette beauty sent temperatures soaring on the popular social media platform after sharing a collection of five sweltering pics in which she put all of her assets on full display.

 Earlier today, Olivia treated her 3.9 million Instagram followers to a stunning set of show-stopping snaps, taken as part of her torrid photo shoot for the much-awaited 2019 Sports Illustrated: Swimsuit Issue.
-While her sexy spread was shot several months ago – in October of 2018 to be exact, as shown on the Sports Illustrated website – the smoking hot pics have only now officially come out — earning Olivia some viral attention on social media.
+While her sexy spread was shot several months ago – in October of 2018 to be exact, as shown on the Sports Illustrated website – the smoking hot pics have only now officially come out, earning Olivia some viral attention on social media.

 Perfectly timed to be released on her birthday – the gorgeous model turned 27-years-old today, May 8 – the new snapshots left very little to the imagination, giving fans an eyeful of Olivia’s killer curves.
 Not one to shy away from showing some serious skin in racy photo shoots, the former Miss Universe proudly flaunted her insane bikini body in the Sports Illustrated spread, one that marked her second appearance on the pages of the celebrated swimsuit-centric magazine.